 An abandoned temple, to offer gorgeous red carpet with maple leaves on its approach.

 Unfortunately, Keisoku-ji Temple is not open to the public.
-The temple can only be seen from outside, but the approach to the temple is actually the best part.
+The temple can only be seen from outside.
+But the approach to the temple is actually the best part and visitors can enter.
 The stone paved path lined with 200 old maple trees and moss-grown stone walls create picturesque scenery.